Our Learning Resources staff provide academic support and one-on-one educational sessions.

 ACE Peer Tutors

 Most students benefit by initially meeting with an ACE (Academic Consultant for Excellence).
 ACEs are experienced Middlebury students who can share time management tools and other strategies for balancing academic work and self care.
-You can request a meeting with an ACE.

 Collaborating with Faculty